 Riboflavin supplements

-While links have been made between riboflavin (also known as B2) deficiency and hair loss, there’s still not enough data to recommend riboflavin supplements for hair growth.
+While links have been made between riboflavin (also known as B2) deficiency and hair loss, there’s still not enough data to recommend riboflavin supplements for healthy hair growth.

 Biotin supplements